tprobinson/concourse-autotree-pipelines/README.md

 You could make a pipeline triggered on a webhook from your autotree repository that runs update-all, if you want it to be totally automatic.

+# Changelog

+###### *0.9.0*

+Fish script now deletes pipelines that don't exist in the repository.
+Added `-n` flag for a dry-run.
+Added examples of credentials files in the repository.
+Bash script not updated yet

 # Known Issues / TODO

 Only the .yml extension is recognized currently.
 If possible, .yaml should be supported as well.
-The update-all script currently does not delete pipelines that exist in Concourse but not in this repo.
-This will be added in a future version.